-At Rothbury First, we recognise the individuality of each child and strive to help our pupils to achieve their full potential.
+At Rothbury First, we recognise each child as an individual, and strive to help our pupils to achieve their full potential.
 Every child is special, regardless of race, culture or religious beliefs and whatever their abilities or needs.

-All children at Rothbury First are entitled to an education that meets their needs.
+We know that all children are entitled to an education that meets their needs.
 Quality first teaching based on agreed planning, assessment and recording procedures is available to all.
-SEND provision is designed to identify those children who need additional consideration, and to plan and evaluate the school's efforts to help those children.
+SEND provision is designed to identify those children who need additional support, and to plan and evaluate the school's efforts to meet their needs.

 Class teachers are responsible for the teaching, learning and progress of all children in their class, including those with SEND and who are also supported by specialist staff.
-The Headteacher/SENCO works to support class teachers in provision for pupils with SEND and other vulnerable groups through the organisation of resources (including support staff) and through advice and adherence to agreed procedures including the implementation, recording ad review of interventions.
+The Headteachers, SENCO and senior leadership team work to support class teachers in provision for pupils with SEND and other vulnerable groups This is carried out by organising resources (including support staff) and through advice and adherence to agreed procedures including the implementation, recording and review of interventions.